-Assessment is based on the multimedia projects that will be completed in lessons, alongside a practical examination based on pre-production skills worth 40%.
-The other units will be assessed internally as coursework and account for 60% of the overall grade.
+Assessment is made up of based on the multimedia projects that will be completed in lesson.
+Then a practical examination based on Pre-production skills worth 40%.
+The other units will be assessed internally using coursework and will make up 60% of the overall grade.